4 Classic Sales Approval Workflows

 When the time comes for the invoice to finally go out, you can’t have anything go wrong.
 A simple typo on the invoice might set the project back days or even weeks.

 Who needs to see the sales invoice before it goes out?
 Sales managers?
 Accounts receivable?
 VPs?
 Depending on the size of your company, you may have a varying number of people who need to sign off on an invoice.

 Setting up a regular, automated process ensures that you never miss a step, and you never miss an invoice.

 Another place a lot of deals go into slow motion is when a customer asks for a discount.
 You may already give authorization to your team for a certain percentage, but the deeper the discount, the more people need to be involved.

 You can set up conditional steps in your workflow so that the approvals can escalate from sales managers all the way to the CEO if needed, based on how much of a discount is required.

 With all the development of workflow approval software technology, it’s undoubtedly a great time to be in sales.
-If you are still on the fence about whether or not to automate your sales processes, just test out a few of them for free with KiSSFLOW.
+If you are still on the fence about whether or not to automate your sales process workflows, just test out a few of them for free with KiSSFLOW.
 You will be amazed to realize how easy it can be to let everyday processes run on their own without any extra effort on your part.